Sophie of France: Reign of Louis XV

 Madame Sophie and her sister Louise were allowed to return to the court of Versailles in 1750, two years after Victoire.
-Madame de Pompadour, whom witnessed the arrival of Sophie and her younger sister Louise from Fontrevault, described Sophie as "almost as tall as I" and "very attractive if rather plump, with a fine complexion …".
+Madame de Pompadour, who witnessed the arrival of Sophie and her younger sister Louise from Fontevrault, described Sophie as "almost as tall as I" and "very attractive if rather plump, with a fine complexion …".

 According to Madame Campan’s memoirs, while their education had been neglected in the convent, they compensated for this and studied extensively, after their return to court, encouraged by their brother, Louis, with whom they immediately formed a close attachment.
 The Mesdames learned to write French correctly, while also learning Italian and English.
 They also learned higher branches of mathematics, turning and dialling, and history.

-The king referred to them by nicknames: he called Madame Adélaïde, 'Loque' (Tatters/Rag/Rags/Scraggy); Madame Victoire, 'Coche' (Pig/Piggy/Sow); Madame Louise, 'Chiffe' (Shoddy silk/Rags); and Madame Sophie, 'Graille (Grub/Scrap/Carrion crow).
+The King referred to them by nicknames: he called Madame Adélaïde, 'Loque' (Tatters/Rag/Rags/Scraggy); Madame Victoire, 'Coche' (Pig/Piggy/Sow); Madame Louise, 'Chiffe' (Shoddy silk/Rags); and Madame Sophie, 'Graille (Grub/Scrap/Carrion crow).

 Madame Sophie never married, but became a member of the collective group of unmarried princesses known as Mesdames.
+Charles Philippe d'Albert, 4th Duke of Luynes noted that Sophie and her siblings would assist their mother Marie Leszczyńska on various charitable activities she initiated outside Versailles such as giving money and clothes to the poor on various parishes.
 Being described as of a shy and reserved nature, she did not attract much attention.
 She did not exercise any influence at the court, but let herself be directed by her older sister Madame Adélaïde, following her in her antipathy against her father's mistresses, Madame de Pompadour and then Madame du Barry.
 Madame Sophie enjoyed the Château de Bellevue in Meudon and the Château de Louvois in Marne.

 In 1761, when her sister, Victoire, in the company of Adélaïde, visited the waters in Lorraine for medical purposes, Sophie and Louise visited Paris for the first time.

 Madame Campan, who was employed as her reader in 1768, described her thusly: